-ACERA reimburses members for the lowest monthly rate that Medicare charges retirees for being enrolled in Medicare Part B, which is $104.90 (increasing to $109.00 for 2017).
+ACERA reimburses members for the lowest monthly rate that Medicare charges retirees for being enrolled in Medicare Part B, which is $109.00 for 2017.
 Medicare deducts payment for Medicare Part B from your Social Security Check.
 The Medicare Part B Reimbursement Plan (MBRP) is for qualified retired members only, and is provided as an additional allowance in the member’s retirement allowance payment.

 The Medicare Part B Reimbursement Plan is a non-vested benefit that is reviewed by the Board of Retirement annually.